Death of Tina Fontaine: Background

 Fontaine's paternal grandfather was a residential school survivor, and his experiences as a child led to years of severe alcoholism and violence.
 At the age of 12, her father Eugene Fontaine left his home in Sagkeeng First Nation, 121 km northeast of Winnipeg, to move to Winnipeg, where he fended for himself on the streets.
 In Winnipeg, he developed an addiction to alcohol.

 Fontaine's mother, Valentina (Tina) Duck, was raised in Bloodvein First Nation, 250 km north of Winnipeg.
-Starting at the age of six, Duck was removed from and returned to her mother several times by Manitoba Child and Family Services.
+Starting at the age of six, Duck was removed from and returned to her mother several times by Child and Family Services.
 Duck experienced a number of significant traumas as a young child, which the Manitoba Advocate for Children and Youth said in a 2019 report "were not appropriately addressed."
 At the age of 10, Duck was taken from her family permanently.
 After that, she was moved repeatedly, began to be sexually exploited by adults, and started to use alcohol and drugs.
 The Manitoba Advocate for Children and Youth says little was done to intervene and protect her.